webhasan/leo-product-recommendations/README.txt

 <sub>Note: You need some development knowledge to overwrite template files or it may cause an error.</sub>

 == Screenshots ==
-1. Leo Product Recommendations Preview
+1. Product Recommendations Preview
+2. Ajax Add To Cart
+3. Flexible Popup Heading
-2. Leo Product Recommendations Selection Panel
+4. Selection Panel
-3. Leo Product Recommendations Selection Settings
-4. Leo Product Recommendations Before After Preview
+5. Settings Panel
+6. Popup Layouts

 == Changelog ==
 = 1.0.0 =